Burniel123/KTANEProfileCalculator/README.md

 ## What does the calculator do?
 The KTANE Profile Calculator supports four main operations:

-*CREATE* - creates a profile from scratch using a test file containing module codes (formatted with a module code on each line, or in the format given in the [Challenge Bombs Spreadsheet](https://docs.google.com/spreadsheets/d/1yQDBEpu0dO7-CFllakfURm4NGGdQl6tN-39m6O0Q_Ow/edit#gid=305025844)).
+*CREATE* \[From module codes\] - creates a profile from scratch using a text file containing module codes (formatted with a module code on each line, or in the format given in the [Challenge Bombs Spreadsheet](https://docs.google.com/spreadsheets/d/1yQDBEpu0dO7-CFllakfURm4NGGdQl6tN-39m6O0Q_Ow/edit#gid=305025844)).

+*CREATE FROM NAME* - creates a profile from scratch using a text file containing module names, as defined by the [KTANE Manual Repository](https://ktane.timwi.de/).

 *UNION* - takes multiple profiles and creates a profile consisting of all modules in at least one of the given profiles.